 To all of his fans and those new to him (seriously, how could you be?) enjoy his most popular videos and let yourself laugh as your heart mourns silently.

-5 thoughts on “Our Favourite Comedian is Gone- And You Can’t Help but Smile”
+5 responses to “Our Favourite Comedian is Gone- And You Can’t Help but Smile”

 Beautifully put.
 You can’t help but smile.
 Rest in peace the most loved comedian !